fletxcher/sud0ku_s0lver/README.md

 The graphical user interface is implemented using Tkinter, providing users with an interactive platform to input Sudoku puzzles, trigger the solving process, and visualize the result.

-## Puzzle Generator

-The project includes a puzzle generator that creates Sudoku puzzles of varying difficulty levels.
-The generator ensures that generated puzzles are solvable.

 ## Visualization